Kootut teokset | Samlade skrifter | Selected Works

 The second question will probably also be answered in the affirmative by the majority.
 The authorities, they believe, should indeed prescribe the annual wages for a farmhand and a maid, or else the servants will become so wilful that they demand and obtain exorbitant hiring fees and wages, so that a master cannot endure them and yet is forced, if no regulations prevent it, to pay them what they shamelessly demand, as he cannot do without them.

 But with regard to the third question, not all masters or mistresses would agree to being assigned servants by lots or some form of compulsion, while others would on the contrary be the most fervent advocates of this proposition.
-Pious masters who deal with their workers in a kindly way and are therefore generally loved by their servants would far rather be allowed to look around and choose pious and diligent servants than let it depend on blind fate, whereas on the other hand nothing pleases some masters10 more than precisely this assignment by lot; they see themselves assured of workers by means of it, they do not have to take the rejects of others, they are spared the so-called haggling and the servants’ demands for large sums in hiring fees and wages, as well as other freedoms.
+Pious masters who deal with their workers in a kindly way and are therefore generally loved by their servants would far rather be allowed to look around and choose pious and diligent servants than let it depend on blind fate, whereas on the other hand nothing pleases some masters more than precisely this assignment by lot; they see themselves assured of workers by means of it, they do not have to take the rejects of others, they are spared the so-called haggling and the servants’ demands for large sums in hiring fees and wages, as well as other freedoms.

 But it is precisely these three questions that I have proposed to subject to a caring and impartial examination in this treatise, and you, dear reader, will be the judge as to whether I have built on firm foundations and whether I have established the truth or not.
 Lay aside all preconceptions while you read this; do not pass over the issues in a hurry but allow yourself time to think, for I assure you that, as a Swede, you cannot engage with a more worthy subject than this, which relates to the general rights of your own people, the growth and improvement of the kingdom and the well-being of every subject in the future.